magore/hp85disk/README.md

     * OR
   * *make flash-isp*         # do not press Enter yet!
     * This will use *avrdude* and your ISP (In System Programmer) to flash the firmware
-  * NOTE: When finished *make* will call a shell script to launch a terminal program for debugging
-    * Ctrl+] will exit the terminal program

 ___